fxdave/cuple/README.md

 ### About RPCs in general

-RPC stands for Remote Rrocedure Call.
+RPC stands for Remote Procedure Call.
 You define procedures in the server, and you call them from the client.
 Let it be either backend-backend communication or backend-frontend.
 RPC usually indicates strict typing of procedures for maximal compatibility and tight coupling.